Sitecore/Helix.Docs/helix/appendix/alternate-visual-studio-structures.rst

   into a single assembly.
 This would be the most extreme example of treating a Visual Studio project as a unit of *deployment*.
 Your boundaries between Sitecore Helix modules becomes entirely logical, and Common Closure is lost to a large degree.
 * You can split out modules as needed for reuse.
-This is not explicitly advocated by Sitecore Helix but could be a requirement in organizations with multiple Sitecore deployments and a common shared code base.
+This could be a requirement in organizations with multiple Sitecore deployments and a common shared code base.
 However in this case you likely should be independently managing and versioning these modules, and distributing them to other solutions via NuGet.

 In all of the approaches above, you will need to consider the structure of your tests, serialized items, and projects for `additional Sitecore services </principles/services/index>`__